ADH1B: Variants

 A single nucleotide polymorphism (SNP) in ADH1B is rs1229984, that changes arginine to histidine at residue 47 of the mature protein; standard nomenclature now includes the initiating methionine, so the position is officially 48.
 The 'typical' variant of this has been referred to as ADH2(1) or ADH2*1 while the 'atypical' has been referred to as, e.g., ADH2(2), ADH2*2, ADH1B*48His.
 This SNP is associated with the risk for alcohol dependence, alcohol use disorders and alcohol consumption, with the atypical genotype having reduced risk of alcoholism.
 The atypical genotype produces a more active enzyme and is associated with rice domestication.

 Another SNP is rs2066702 [Arg370Cys]. originally called position 369.
 This SNP is at high frequencies in populations from Africa, and also reduces risk for alcohol dependence.

 Role in pathology

 A marked decrease of ADH1B mRNA was detected in corneal fibroblasts taken from persons suffering from keratoconus.

+A 2019 research showed strong evidence that an individual's self-reported alcohol consumption and their genotype at rs1229984, a missense variant in ADH1B, are associated with their partner's self-reported alcohol use, finding evidence of spousal genotypic concordance for rs1229984, suggesting that spousal concordance for alcohol consumption existed prior to cohabitation.